 Heart Disease and Stroke Prevention Unit Focus Areas

-Forging strong partnerships with health systems, community groups, and public health entities to implement heart disease and stroke prevention and management strategies.
+Forging and fostering strong partnerships with health systems, community groups, and public health entities to implement heart disease and stroke prevention and management strategies.

-Improving identification, reporting, management, and treatment of heart disease and stroke risk factors in federally qualified health centers.
+Improving identification, reporting, management, and treatment of heart disease and stroke risk factors.

-Building systems for near real-time surveillance of hypertension and blood cholesterol to intervene and offer resources to improve care coordination.
+Building systems for near real-time surveillance of chronic conditions to intervene and offer resources to improve care coordination.

-Increasing awareness of heart disease and stroke risk factors, promoting linkages to evidence-based lifestyle change programs, and working to improve health outcomes in minority populations through partnerships with community organizations.
+Increasing awareness of heart disease and stroke risk factors, promoting linkages to evidence-based lifestyle-change programs, and working to improve cardiovascular health through partnerships with community organizations.

-Addressing health disparities through interventions for populations disproportionately affected by cardiovascular risk factors and outcomes, including minorities and rural residents.
+Addressing health disparities through interventions for populations disproportionately affected by cardiovascular risk factors and outcomes.

 -